stephenjohnlimb/boot2/AgileOpenAPIDevelopment.md

 }
 ```

 I had to update `build.gradle` to get the `BuildProperties` injected.
+I wanted this; so I
+could use the same version from the `build.gradle`.
+Now you could argue that the version
+of the API should be different from the version of the application built.

+But as we already have a helm chart version, and application version; I did not really
+want to introduce an API version.
+But if you were developing a real API - you'd probably
+have to.

 ```
 springBoot {
     buildInfo()